How to Get Student Loans Without a Cosigner

 It can take years to build up credit.
 That’s years of taking on debt and repaying it that most students don’t have by the time they enter college.
 If you have a traditional student background and you have no credit history at all, then your best bet is to apply for federal student loans.
 Most federal student loans don’t require a cosigner, so a short credit history won’t change the amount of money that you receive or the interest rates that you pay.

 Not every student goes right from high school to college.
 Some students start careers before college and, as part of their lives beyond school, take on debt.
-This debt isn’t always repaid, so some students are looking for student loans with a bad credit score.
+This debt isn’t always repaid, so some students are looking for student loans without a cosigner.

 Applying for Financial Aid Without a Parent or Cosigner